SunStarSys/www/content/essays/devops.md

 At the management level, a global change management perspective between both devs and ops changes is vital.
-Both sets of teams need to be aware of each other's changes, preferably with planning details made available along the way.
+Both sets of teams need to be aware of each other's changes, ideally with planning details made available along the way.